0b01/rickyhan.com/_posts/2017-10-12-running-factorio-headless-on-SONM.markdown

     Tasks:
         1) 94b59103-0c43-4c1e-bc87-9e06abf39ad5

-As we can see, the miner lists the task running.
-The entire process took 3 minutes in wall clock time.
+The entire process took less than 3 minutes in wall clock time.

-The development is exciting.
-I hope SONM team can keep working on the releases and make the software as bulletproof as possible.

 Of course, a system this complex will have lots of edge cases.
-I hope the SONM team can solve some of these:
+I hope the SONM team have solutions to these pressing issues with fog computing:

 1. Security: user side and miner side